Modern office workspace with desk and artwork on the wa

 This work is for people who are functioning well,

-but tired of managing reactions that don’t fit their lives.
+but tired of responses that don't fit their lives.

 Abstract geometric artwork with overlapping shapes in muted brown, black, lavender, and beige tones, framed with a white border.